NativePHP/nativephp.com/resources/views/docs/1/the-basics/screens.md

 The `cursorPosition` method gives you the coordinates of the current absolute position of the mouse cursor.

 The position of the cursor is relative to the top-left corner of the primary display.
+These values can be negative as well as positive.

+For example, a secondary display may be oriented by your system to the right of your primary display.
-So if your external display is on the right of your laptop screen, the `x` value will be negative.
+If your mouse cursor is on the secondary display when calling `Screen::cursorPosition()`, the `x` value will be a negative integer.
 ```php
 $position = Screen::cursorPosition();